Julie Gichuru: Career

 Julie Gichuru initially worked at Capital FM before moving to television as a reporter and news anchor at Kenya Television Network.
-She appeared in the Kenyan investigative TV series, The Inside Story on Kenya Television Network as well as various current affairs shows at NTV (Kenya) including political and current affairs programs Showdown, On the Spot, You The Jury and The People's Voice, and the news program Sunday Live and peace and reconciliation program Fist to Five at Citizen TV.
-Also included in this list is the post election peace specials Voices of Reason.
-Through ARIMUS Media Limited Gichuru now oversees the production of quality African content such as Africa Leadership Dialogues, the High School debate platform Great Debaters Contest, entertainment series Maisha and a pipeline TV production of the Fatuma's Voice social Forum.
+She appeared in the Kenyan investigative TV series, The Inside Story, on Kenya Television Network as well as current affairs shows at NTV (Kenya) including political and current affairs programs Showdown, On the Spot, You The Jury and The People's Voice, and the news program Sunday Live and peace and reconciliation program Fist to Five at Citizen TV.
+Also included in this list is the post-election peace special Voices of Reason.
+Through ARIMUS Media Limited Gichuru now oversees the production of African content such as Africa Leadership Dialogues, the High School debate platform Great Debaters Contest, entertainment series Maisha and a pipeline TV production of the Fatuma's Voice social Forum.
 The Footprints Africa Foundation (FAF) was established by Anthony and Julie Gichuru.

+She is the founder, president and CEO of the Africa Leadership and Dialogue Institute (ALADI).
+From 2019, she was the public affairs and communications officer for the Mastercard Foundation.
+Through her social media profiles, she announced leaving the foundation on October 2, 2024.

 Awards

-She is a recipient of Martin Luther King Salute to Greatness Award.
+She is a recipient of the Martin Luther King Salute to Greatness Award.
 Avance Media listed her as one of the 100 Most Influential African Women of 2019, and New African listed her as one of the 100 Most Influential Africans of 2017 and 2019.
 Besides she was recognized as the Young Global Leader by the World Economic Forum in 2010.